kaiwenshen-vibing/IRCC_Webform/README.md

 # IRCC WebForm

-this is a IRCC webform auto script, for people who searched and stumbled on this repop, may God send you straight to heaven because you have done all your torture on earth from IRCC.
+This is a IRCC webform auto script, for people who searched and desperately needed this repop, may God send your soul straight to heaven because you have done (and maybe overdue) all your torture on earth from IRCC.
+Amen.

+optimally please don't get pass 3 web forms per day.